marick/Midje/README.md

 # For the impatient #

-If you want to see Midje in action by downloading one file and typing two commands, do this:
+If you'd rather see Midje in action and fiddle with tests than read on, do this:

 * [Click here](http://github.com/marick/Midje/raw/master/downloads/semi-sweet-examples.zip).
 * In a shell, go to the directory your browser unpacked the example into.
+It should be named code(semi-sweet-example).
-* Type "run".
+* Type "./run".
 (Windows users, see README.html)

 # Sweet style #